Central America is full of beauty so it can be hard to decide where to visit – we give you the best places to visit in Central America.

 I recently spent 3 months travelling around Central America and found some particularly gorgeous places that I am going to share with you in this blog.

 1. Ruta de las Flores, El Salvador

-The Ruta de las Flores, El Salvador is an area of a couple of small town connects by one road.
+The Ruta de las Flores, El Salvador is an area of a couple of small towns connects by one road.
 Ruta de las Flores translated directly means “road of the flowers” and that is exactly what it is, a beautiful road that winds through the valleys between the towns with flowers everywhere in the spring.

-Unfortunately, if you visit the Ruta de las Flores not in the spring or summer your chance of seeing flowers is slim, however that doesn’t mean the area isn’t still beautiful.
+Unfortunately, if you visit the Ruta de las Flores, not in the spring or summer your chance of seeing flowers is slim, however that doesn’t mean the area isn’t still beautiful.
 The valleys and mountains make for great lookouts and the towns themself are actually quite cute and scenic.

 2. Semuc Champey, Guatemala

 Semuc Champey is a National Park in a remote part of Guatemala.
-Within the park you will find several small waterfalls and natural swimming pools with the bluest water you will ever see.
+Within the park, you will find several small waterfalls and natural swimming pools with the bluest water you will ever see.
 And the best part is that you can swim there!

 Being such a remote place, it isn’t often very busy either, in fact, when I was there I had the place pretty much to myself!
 It wasn’t just the swimming that I loved though, it was the hike to the viewpoint up above the waterfalls.
 The hike only took about an hour and the view was beautiful!

 Ometepe Island is an island actually inland in Nicaragua.
 It is an island made up of two volcanoes that sit in the middle of a huge lake.
 The roads and towns on Ometepe Island all operate around the two volcanoes.